Yahoo Web Search

 2. People also ask

 3. Barmy is an informal adjective that means behaving strangely or very silly.
-Learn how to use it in different contexts, see synonyms and contrast with irony, and find translations in other languages.
+Learn how to use it in different contexts, see synonyms and translations, and read examples from the Cambridge English Corpus and the Hansard archive.

 4. Barmy means slightly crazy or very foolish, especially in British informal speech.
 It comes from the word barm, which means yeast or foam.
-See synonyms, examples and word origin.
+See synonyms, examples and usage notes.

 6. Definitions of 'barmy' 1. full of barm; yeasty or foamy. [...]
 2. British, Slang. crazy. [...]
 More.
 Pronunciations of 'barmy' British English: bɑːʳmi.
 More.
 Synonyms of 'barmy' • stupid, bizarre, foolish, silly [...]
 More.
 Examples of 'barmy' in a sentence.